partheseas/gardens/README.md

 Configurations can be set per instance, and updated at any time.
 Each garden has the following options.

 Note: The `scopeStyle` option is used to configure the style of the scope name when printed.
-In Node.js it supports the `backgroundColor`, `color`, `fontStyle`, `fontWeight`, and `textDecoration` CSS properties.
+In Node.js and Deno it supports the `backgroundColor`, `color`, `fontStyle`, `fontWeight`, and `textDecoration` CSS properties.
 Support in browsers should technically be any CSS property, but the exact support depends on the implementation of the browser itself.

 ```JavaScript
 garden.configure({